node-ipc/node-ipc/README.md

 ```

 #### Raw Buffer or Binary Sockets
 Binary or Buffer sockets can be used with any of the above socket types, however the way data events are emit is ***slightly*** different.
+These may come in handy if working with embedded systems or C / C++ processes.
+You can even make sure to match C or C++ string typing.

 When setting up a rawBuffer socket you must specify it as such :